 The FAIR Digital Objects Forum is a self-organized group of international data experts concerned with the development of a new data infrastructure to foster digital transformation of society.
-The forum is currently organized in five topical groups addressing different aspects of infrastructure building, see fairdo.org/wg/.
+The forum is currently organized in five topical groups addressing different aspects of infrastructure building.
+Two of our task area leaders are also members of the forum.
 We are fortunate to have one of the forums founding chairs in our advisory board.

-The capitalized acronym FAIR refers to Findable Accessible Interoperable Reusable data.
+The capitalized acronym FAIR refers to Findable Accessible Interoperable, and Reusable data .

 Here is a full technical definition of a FAIR Digital Object: